Patient Assessment Committee

 In summary, I would like to thank all the hard-working members of the Patient Assessment Committee, the Board of Managers, and Ms. Sharon Gautschy, and Ms. Brea Sanders for their invaluable support.
 Thank you for the opportunity to highlight our work!

-- Schuster K, Holena D, Salim A, Savage S, Crandall M. American Association for the Surgery of Trauma emergency general surgery guideline summaries 2018: acute appendicitis, acute cholecystitis, acute diverticulitis, acute pancreatitis, and small bowel obstruction (in press for Trauma Surgery Acute Care Open)
+- Schuster K, Davis K, Hernandez M, Holena D, Salim A, Crandall M. American Association for the Surgery of Trauma (AAST) emergency general surgery guidelines gap analysis Journal of Trauma and Acute Care Surgery 2019;86(5):909-15

 - Havens JM, Columbus AB, Brown CVR, Tominaga G, Mowery NT, Crandall M. Risk stratification tools in emergency general surgery Trauma Surgery and Acute Care Open 2018;3(1):e000160.
 Doi: 10.1136/tsaco-2017-000160

 - Hernandez M, Havens J, Shafi S, Crandall M. Risk assessment in emergency general surgery Journal of Trauma and Acute Care Surgery 2018;84(6):956-62

 - Tominaga GT, Brown CVR, Schulz JT, Barbosa R, Agarwal S, McQuay N, Utter G, Crandall M. Uniform grading of hemorrhagic emergency general surgery diseases Journal of Trauma and Acute Care Surgery 2018;84(4):670-3.